 While brogues actually refers to the process of embellishing a shoe with patterns or designs, it’s come to be a generic name for men’s dress shoes for adornments.
 Technically, any style of dress shoe with embellishments are brogues, including Oxfords or Derbies.
 If you’re hoping to draw attention to your footwear or bring some personality into an otherwise dull outfit, wearing brogues with a suit is an absolute yes.

 For instances where you may want to dress down a suit, having a smart sneaker to pull on will work wonders.
 But let’s be clear, emphasis on the word ‘smart’ if you’re hoping to wear a sneaker with your suit.
-We’re not saying to pull on a pair of your gym shoes and walk out the door, but rather invest in a pair that you’ll keep nice for dressed up occasions.
-Whether they’re designer sneakers, simple black lace ups or even Converse high-tops, a smart sneaker without any scuffs or marks can compliment a suit like no other.
+We’re not saying to pull on a pair of your gym shoes and walk out the door, but rather invest in a pair that you’ll keep nice for dressed-up occasions.
+Whether they’re designer sneakers, simple black lace-ups or even Converse high-tops, a smart sneaker without any scuffs or marks can complement a suit like no other.

 Which Type of Shoe to Wear by Occasion